Student Achievement | Valuable Partnerships | Training and Study | Professional Development | Networking Opportunities

 Also be aware that, due to Government-wide security requirements, a background check will be required if you are selected for a position.
 This will include providing information about recent housing and employment history.
 The position supervisor will have more information about these requirements and procedures at the time of hiring.
 You may direct any questions to NCPE's Internship Program Director, Julee Johnson, at firstname.lastname@example.org.

 Please note that interns are not NCPE or NPS employees.
 Stipends are academic awards and taxes are not withheld, nor are social security contributions made on your behalf.
 These funds may be taxable, however, so consult a tax preparation professional if you have questions.

 How to Apply

 Once the deadline for submission has passed, NPS supervisors will review the applications and may contact candidates for a phone interview.
-Candidates who are not selected will be notified by email.
-Please allow 4-6 weeks after the deadline before inquiring about the status of your application.
+Candidates who are not selected will be notified.
+Please allow about 4 weeks after the deadline before inquiring about the status of your application.

 #1 If you feel you need to bolster your resume or expand your knowledge base in a certain area, consider offering research assistance to an authority at your university and/or design a 1-credit reading course with an eminent scholar or practitioner.

 #2 "Experience" is more than paid work.
 It is any activity that gives you the knowledge and ability to do something well.
 So include in the Universal Application all relevant research projects, academic extracurricular activities, and volunteer interests to show your initiative, leadership, and competency.